excellalabs/ecs-deploy-setup/README.md

     AWS_DEFAULT_REGION
     CLUSTER_NAME (ECS cluster name)
     *Per environment*
-    SERVICE (the name of the ECS service linked to the task definition for your app) IMAGE_NAME (base name of your docker iamge from your docker/compose file, i.e. my-app-dev)
+    SERVICE_BASENAME (the name of the ECS service linked to the task definition for your app) IMAGE_BASENAME (base name of your docker iamge from your docker/compose file, i.e. my-app-dev)

 1. View the `.travis.yml` in this repo to see how the CI tool is set up.
-The image tagging, image repo push & deploy are triggered in this CI configuration file by calling a bash script.
-The script deploys based on branch.
+The image tagging, image repo push & deploy are triggered in this CI configuration file by calling  bash scripts.
+Deploys are based on branch.

-If you aren't using TravisCI, you must create a new configuration file for your respective CI tool (to replace .travis.yml), but only minor tweaks will be necessary for the required syntax, since the bash scripts do the heavy lifting and can be reused.
+If you aren't using TravisCI, you must create a new configuration file for your respective CI tool (to replace `.travis.yml`), but only minor tweaks will be necessary for the required syntax, since the bash scripts do the heavy lifting and can be reused.

 1. Deployment based on branch

-    - master *deploys to* my-app-dev, staging *deploys to* staging, production *deploys to* prod
+    - master *deploys to* my-app-demo, staging *deploys to* staging, production *deploys to* prod

 1. Put the CI configuration file (.travis.yml in this sample) it into the root of your repo, configure the CI tool with the push/PR build options you want, ensure the environment variables above are in, and check in to your repo to trigger a build.